Nalla06/jenkins-cicd-argo-k8/README.md

 # Implementation of the Entire Advanced CI/CD Pipeline with Major DevOps Tools

 ![DevOps](images/my-image.png)

 This project sets up a Jenkins CI/CD pipeline on AWS using Terraform.
-It provisions a Virtual Private Cloud (VPC), subnets, security groups, and EC2 instances for Ansible, Jenkins Master, and Jenkins Agent.
+It provisions a Virtual Private Cloud (VPC), subnets, security groups, and EC2 instances for Ansible, Jenkins Master, and Jenkins Agents.

 # My Project